falken20/pomodoro/README.md

-App for helping to apply the pomodoro technic
+App for helping to apply the pomodoro technic.
 ---

 ##### Setup